10 Critical Ketogenic Diet Tips

 I personally coach people to begin with 12-16 hour cleansing phases and 8-12 hour building phases.
 Over time, as your body adapts you may be able to move into a 4-6 hour building window with 18-20 hour cleansing phases each day.
 If you are able to do this effectively then it is easier to maintain ketosis.
 You will find this to be one of the extremely helpful ketogenic diet tips.

 Most people feel very good while they are fasting like this.
-For women, particularly those who struggle with hypothyroid, adrenal fatigue and hormonal imbalances, I will often recommend adding some collagen protein (about 5-10 grams) in with their coffee/tea.
-The protein will help with blood sugar regulation and satiety levels and improves overall hormone function.
+For women, particularly those who struggle with hypothyroid, adrenal fatigue, and hormonal imbalances, I will often recommend adding some collagen protein (about 5-10 grams) in with their coffee/tea.
+The protein will help with blood sugar regulation and satiety levels and improve overall hormone function.

 3. Consume Enough Good Salts: